kalselini/deck-of-cards/README.md

 ## <a name="start">Description 💬</a>

-React Single Player Game displaying a deck of playing cards.
+React Single Page Application displaying a deck of playing cards.
 You have 3 actions:
 - shuffle the deck of cards
 - draw any given number of cards from the deck